 5. Use every inch of space in a kitchen

 Where space is tight in a small kitchen, it is important not to waste even a millimetre of potential storage space.
 A thin pull-out cupboard, with multiple shelves or racks, offers the perfect solution and makes food supplies easy to view and reach.

-When there isn't room for a lot of different furniture pieces in your home, choose one that will house everything.
-This multipurpose unit includes drawers, shelves and boxes.
+When there isn’t room for a lot of different furniture pieces in your home, choose one that will house everything.
+This multipurpose dresser includes drawers, cupboards and display space.
 Plus, it provides extra surface space for hot dishes ready for serving.

-A storage bench is an ideal way to contain hallway clutter.
-Cubbyholes, like the ones in this bench, allow shoes, hats and other paraphernalia to be tucked away out of site.
+A bench with storage beneath is an ideal way to contain hallway clutter.
+Baskets allow shoes, hats and other paraphernalia to be tucked away out of site.
+Add labels so everyone has an individual place for their things – this also makes missing items easy to find in a hurry.
 The hooks above use wasted wall space to order coats.